 A. Medical Expense Shortfall Cover

-1. In-hospital Cover: Shortfalls are covered on doctors’ and specialists’ charges of up to 500% of the medical scheme tariff (MST).
-The shortfall cover amount provided is calculated as: doctors’ and specialists’ charges (limited to 5 times MST) less the greater of either the medical scheme’s contribution to these costs or the MST amount.
+1. In-hospital Cover: Shortfalls are covered on doctors’ and specialists’ charges of up to 300% of the medical scheme tariff (MST).
+The shortfall cover amount is calculated as: doctors’ and specialists’ charges (limited to 3 times MST) less the greater of either the medical scheme’s contribution to these costs or the MST amount.

-4. Co-payments Cover: Full cover for upfront co-payments that are charged by medical schemes for hospital admissions, scans and certain surgical procedures.
+3. Co-payments Cover: Full cover for upfront co-payments that medical schemes charge for hospital admissions, scans and certain surgical procedures.
 Please note that Penalty co-payments that are imposed by medical schemes for not following the rules of the scheme are not covered.
 Examples of these penalties are amounts due as a result of not obtaining pre-authorisation from the medical scheme for a procedure or consulting a specialist without first obtaining a referral from a general practitioner (GP).

-8. Emergency Room Cover: Accident-related charges incurred for in-hospital casualty ward treatment are covered.
-This benefit includes the facility fee, consultations, medications, ward stock, radiology and pathology and it is limited to R20 000 for each policy per calendar year.
-Prescribed medication obtained after leaving the emergency room and subsequent follow ups to the emergency room, and the cost of any prosthetic products such as crutches, limb guards or braces, or any fees charged by prosthetists or orthotists, will not be covered.
-To qualify for this benefit, you must use the casualty facility within 48 hours of the accident.
+4. Emergency Room Cover: Accident-related charges incurred for in-hospital casualty ward treatment are covered.
+This benefit will include the facility fee, consultations, medications, ward stock, radiology and pathology and is limited to R20 000 per policy per calendar year.
+Prescribed medication obtained after leaving the emergency room and subsequent follow ups to the emergency room and the cost of any prosthetic products such as crutches, limb guards or braces or any fees charged by prosthetists or orthotists, will not be covered.
+To qualify for this benefit you must use the casualty facility within 48 hours of the accident.

 B. Health Insurance Cover